TOOLCloud

 RELAY content/space/content

-The itinerant and nomadic work mode of shifting work spaces during the day gave the working groups a chance to increase awareness of situational logics of each visited context.
-It also meant that in-between moments of shifting spaces were built in to the work, creating small gaps and time pockets for the unforeseen.
+In the Copenhagen encounter we set up an itinerant and nomadic work mode where the participants moved between three different workspaces.
+It gave the participants a chance to notice the situational logics of each context, as well as the time spent in the in-between moments of shifting spaces, creating small gaps and time pockets for the unforeseen.

 RELAY content/form/content

-In any artistic endeavor it can be productive to analyze the relationship between form and content.
-In the LTTA2 we used the overall conceptual structure of RELAY to propose a working format.
+In any artistic endeavor it can be productive to analyse the relationship between form and content.
+In the second encounter in Copenhagen we used the overall conceptual structure of RELAY to propose a working format.
 This in turn affected what sort of content was produced.
-The form of the projects became a content for thinking the structure of the event, which in turn produced a form that affected the content produced.
-This back and forth analysis of form/content creates both organizational efficiency and fruitful frictions.
+The form of the projects became a content for thinking the structure of the event, which in turn produced a form that affected the produced content.
+This back and forth analysis of form/content creates both organisational efficiency and fruitful frictions.

 SCORES

-At one point, take 10 min to do the following task to create a message to another participant:
+At one point, take 10 min to do the following task:

 Close your eyes.
 Notice what you hear.